chenhaiteng/EasyAdMobBanner/README.md

 ### Prerequisite:
 Please ensure that you already setup Google Mobile Ads correctly.
-Refer to [Get Started](https://developers.google.com/admob/ios/quick-start) to setup Google Mobile Ads.
+Refer to [Get Started](https://developers.google.com/admob/ios/quick-start) for more detail.

 ### Add to Xcode(To use this package in your application):